-- 8.1 The written scheme will identify specific monitoring and maintenance regimes that will need to be formulated and carried out on a localised basis.
-Premises shall be monitored to ensure this regime is being implemented and all results from the monitoring shall be inserted into the site logbook. - 8.2 Trained personnel shall conduct the recommended monitoring regimes and water sampling and an approved contractor/Competent Person shall do the tasks requiring engineering skills.
+8.1 The written scheme will identify specific monitoring and maintenance regimes that will need to be formulated and carried out on a localised basis.
+Premises shall be monitored to ensure this regime is being implemented and all results from the monitoring shall be inserted into the site logbook.

+8.2 Premises shall have trained personnel to carry out the recommended monitoring regimes in-house and water sampling and an approved contractor/competent person shall do the tasks requiring engineering skills.